OliXDS/Task1/README.md

 Division questions are generated to ensure the result is always an integer

 Invalid inputs (e.g., non-numeric answers) are handled with a message prompting the user to enter a valid number

+# Enjoy the quiz and test your maths skills!